|

 And

-Joes Reward for each of the above Seamen will be given to any Person or Persons
+JOES Reward for each of the above Seamen will be given to any Person or Persons

 who will give any Information that may lead to their apprehension, or will